AlibabaCloudDocs/ots/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Synchronize incremental data (script mode).md

 1. Go to the Data Integration homepage.

-    1. Log on to the [DataWorks console](https://workbench.data.aliyun.com/console) as a workspace administrator.
+    1. Log on to the [DataWorks console](https://workbench.data.aliyun.com/console) as a project administrator.

-        **Note:** Only the space administrator role can add data sources.
-Members who assume other roles can only view the data sources.
+        **Note:** Only the project administrator role can add data sources.
+Members who assume other roles can only view data sources.

     2. Select a region.
 In the left-side navigation pane, click Workspaces.